NguyenAndrew/mof-java/README.md

 **Q:** What are these "testing intelligence capabilities"?

-**A:** Intelligence capabilities include: Encouraging code to become straightforward through Service Dipath Chains (Not included in Legacy), Avoiding under and overmocking through clearly defined structures, Reusable code by reducing the amount of one-off private methods, and Only needing to create the whens and verifies for a specific test.
+**A:** Intelligence capabilities include:
+* Encouraging code to become more straightforward through the Simple Programming paradigm
+* Avoiding under and overmocking through the usage of a framework (Mock Orchestration Framework)
+* Reusable code by reducing the amount of one-off private methods, and only needing to create the whens and verifies for a specific test.

 ---